Ask a Question

 Accommodation

-Most nights are spent at the farmhouse Grytubakki but one night is spent in Heidarhus.
-You will need to bring your own sleeping bag.
+Four nights are spent at the farmhouse Grytubakki.
+Two nights in simple mountain huts.
+You will need a sleeping bag.

-Experienced riders onwards who are capable in all paces across open terrain and able to ride with a herd of loose horses.
+Intermediate riders upwards who are capable in all paces across a variety of terrain

 Minimum group size 2